 What Is a Nap Roller?

-The nap refers to the thickness of the roller cover’s fibres.
-It determines how much paint the roller holds and how it applies to the surface.
+The nap refers to the thickness of the roller cover’s fibres — it determines how much paint the roller holds and how it applies to the surface, making it the single most important variable when choosing a roller.
 Thicker naps hold more paint and suit rougher, textured surfaces.
 Thinner naps hold less paint and produce a smoother, more even finish.

 What nap roller for walls?

-For smooth interior walls, a short nap roller (6mm) gives an even coat without adding unwanted texture.
+For smooth interior walls, a short nap roller (6mm) gives an even coat without adding unwanted texture, while medium nap (10–12mm) handles lightly textured surfaces better.
 For slightly textured walls, a medium nap (10-12mm) works better — it gets into the surface texture and ensures consistent colour.

 What roller for ceilings?